 This exhibition was curated by Anne Collins Goodyear.
 It was organized by Cultural Programs of the National Academy of Sciences in collaboration with bitforms gallery, New York.
 This exhibition coincides with the NAS' March 2018 colloquium Creativity and Collaboration: Revisiting Cybernetic Serendipity.

-R. Luke DuBois engages in conversation with Curator Anne Collins Goodyear on Sunday, March 18, 3pm-5pm.
-Learn more.
-Watch the event on Livestream.
+R. Luke DuBois engaged in conversation with Curator Anne Collins Goodyear on Sunday, March 18, 3pm-5pm.
+Watch a recording of the event on Livestream.
 Join the conversation on social media with #DuBoisData.